 • How will I know when it is attained?

 - Attainable (achievable, agreed) – Your goal(s) should be reasonable and achievable in order to be fruitful.
 It should expand your abilities, yet at the same time be highly possible.
 When you set an attainable goal, look for any other assets or resources that can take you nearer to it.
 An attainable goal will more often than not answer these questions:

 • How practical is the goal, based upon a variety of variables, such as budgetary restraints?

-- Realistic (reasonable, relevant, results-based) – This step is tied in with how important your goal is to you, and that it likewise lines up with other applicable goals.
-We as a whole need support and help with accomplishing our goals and objectives, yet it’s imperative to hold control over them.
+- Realistic (reasonable, relevant, results-based) – This step is tied in with how important your goal is to you, and that it lines up with other applicable goals.
+You will need support and help with accomplishing your goals and objectives, but it’s your responsibility to hold control over them.
 Likewise, your plans should always drive you in a forward direction.
 A realistic goal can answer “yes” to these questions:

 • Does this seem worthwhile?

 • Is this the right time?

 • Am I the right person to reach this goal?

 • Is it applicable in the current socio-economic environment?

 - Timely (time-limited, time-sensitive) – Each goal needs a deadline or due date to concentrate on, and a target to shoot at.
 This piece of the SMART goal format will help to keep your priorities in order.
 A timely goal will answer these questions: